 Mount Holyoke’s primary degree is the bachelor of arts.
-In addition, the College offers dual-degree programs, a master of arts in psychology, and other programs.
+In addition, the College offers dual-degree programs, a master of arts in teaching and other programs.

 Bachelor of Arts

 The artium baccalaureus, or bachelor of arts degree, is the cornerstone of the Mount Holyoke curriculum.
 Students pursue a rigorous, well-rounded course of study that includes work in the humanities, science and mathematics, and social sciences.
 All students must complete 128 semester credits (one standard course equals 4 credits).